-We are susceptible to adverse weather conditions, which may harm our business and financial results.
+We are susceptible to adverse weather conditions and the increasing frequency and severity of extreme weather events, which may harm our business and financial results.

-Our business may be adversely affected by severe weather in areas where we have significant operations.
+Our business may be adversely affected by severe weather conditions, including hurricanes, tornadoes, floods, wildfires, extreme heat, and other extreme weather events, particularly in areas where we have significant operations.
+The increasing frequency and intensity of such events, driven by climate change, exacerbate the risks to our operations.
 Repercussions of severe weather conditions may include:

-- curtailment of services;

-- suspension of operations;

-- inability to meet performance schedules in accordance with contracts and potential liability for liquidated damages;

-- injuries or fatalities;

-- · weather related damage to facilities;

-- disruption of information systems;

-- inability to receive machinery, equipment and materials at jobsites; and

-- loss of productivity.
+- curtailment or suspension of services and operations; - inability to meet performance schedules in accordance with contracts, potentially leading to liability for liquidated damages or reputational harm; - injuries or fatalities; - weather related damage to facilities, equipment, and infrastructure; - disruption of information systems or communication networks; - increased insurance premiums, deductibles, or potential lack of adequate insurance coverage for weather-related losses; - inability to receive machinery, equipment and materials at jobsites; and - loss of productivity.

-Information technology system failures, network disruptions or cyber security breaches could adversely affect our business.
+Information technology system failures, network disruptions or cybersecurity breaches could adversely affect our business.